xydac/WP-Ultimate-CMS/readme.txt

 = Do i need the API key to run this plugin =
 The API key is available if required, It's free and you can get one from www.xydac.com/account

+= Are the snippets code used when not activated? =
+No, Snippets codes are used only when active.

+= Are the snippets configuration lost when sniets are disabled? = Yes, If the snippets are disabled then all the settings will be lost.

 == Upgrade Notice ==

+= 1.1 =
+* Fixed extra chars during plugin activation, Added Snippets library, Added Custom Snippets can be easily added as and when required, Fixed default URL on Sync, Created seperate codes for DB updates, Code clean up, Minor styling fixes and various bug fixes,Updated Codemirror library to 3.22

 = 1.0.8 =
 * fixed bug with loss of content html (text area fields) and fixed working of link fieldtype